MicroStrategy: Products

-MicroStrategy 2020, the company's latest platform release of its business intelligence software, includes improvements to the vendor's HyperIntelligence capabilities, an embedded analytics system using augmented intelligence and machine learning technology.
+MicroStrategy 2020 is the latest platform release of the company's business intelligence software.

-MicroStrategy 2019, the prior platform release, focused on three areas: federated analytics, allowing extended connectivity to data sources and applications; transformational mobility, for easier mobile application development; and HyperIntelligence, integrating Bluetooth identity detection and voice.
+MicroStrategy 2019, the prior platform release, attempted to improve connectivity to data sources and applications and allow for easier mobile application development. it also offered Bluetooth identity detection and voice.
 The earlier suite of software, MicroStrategy 10, consisted of MicroStrategy Analytics, MicroStrategy Mobile, and Usher.
 MicroStrategy 10.10, released in December 2017, added MicroStrategy Workstation.
 It uses business intelligence and predictive analytics to search through and perform analytics on big data from a variety of sources, including data warehouses, Excel files, and Apache Hadoop distributions.

-MicroStrategy Mobile, introduced in 2010, is a software platform integrating Analytics capabilities into apps for iPhone, iPad, Android, and BlackBerry.
-It allows easier access without needing to reformat the data for different platforms.
+MicroStrategy Mobile, introduced in 2010, incorporates analytics capabilities to apps for iPhone, iPad, Android, and BlackBerry.

-Usher is a digital credential and identity intelligence product that provides a secure way for organizations to control digital and physical access.
+Usher is a digital credential and identity intelligence product for organizations to control digital and physical access.
 It replaces physical badges and passwords with secure digital badges, and generates information on user behavior and resource usage.
-Usher uses three-factor authentication, out-of-band channels, time-limited codes, and bidirectional public key infrastructure encryption.